 But some nations have run into trouble repaying China’s loans; some high-profile projects in Malaysia, Montenegro and Sri Lanka that appear to overly benefit China have gaven rise to skepticism.
 Thailand and Malaysia reduced involvement to lower costs of projects usually overseen by Chinese state-run businesses.

 Many of the nations that are part of the Belt and Road Initiative also belong to the China-led Asian Infrastructure Investment Bank, a multilateral development bank that only began operating in 2016.
-It started with $100 billion in capital, about half the World Bank’s resources, and was quickly seen as a potential rival to the West, despite including members such as Germany, India, Russia and Switzerland.
-It has so far invested $7.94 billion among 39 projects, far less than the more than $10 billion a year that was expected.
+It started with US$100 billion in capital, about half the World Bank’s resources, and was quickly seen as a potential rival to the West, despite including members such as Germany, India, Russia and Switzerland.
+It has so far invested US$7.94 billion among 39 projects, far less than the more than US$10 billion a year that was expected.